bindreams/leprechaun/README.md

 deactivate
 ```
 The executable will be in the `dist` folder.
 To launch it at startup, create a shortcut to it in `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`.

+## Configuration
+To configure your wallet and other parameters, copy `lepricon.yml` to your home directory (`C:/Users/<user>`).
+Open it (it's a text file), and input your wallet address.
+Lepricon only reads configuration files from your home directory.